asirota/wildapricot-for-excel/README.md

 1. Open the Excel dashboard in Microsoft Excel for Windows.
 2. [Enable editing and macros](https://support.office.com/en-us/article/enable-or-disable-macros-in-office-files-12b036fd-d140-4e74-b45e-16fed1a7e5c6)
-3. Add an authorized Wild Apricot API key into the spreadsheet.
+3. Enter an valid Wild Apricot API key into the spreadsheet.
+4. Use the filters and buttons to run reports.

 A Wild Apricot API key can be created in the Settings/Security/Authorized Applications settings on free and licensed Wild Apricot instances.
 [Documentation on acquiring a key is available.](http://gethelp.wildapricot.com/en/articles/180)

+*Note:* Some datasets can be large and may take a while to run.
+The application is limited to about 100-200 records per minute.

 # Features